Voluntary Disclosure Program

 Why should I apply?

-Technical Safety BC has the technology, the expertise and the ongoing relationships with local municipalities to identify duty holders who are failing to fulfill their legal responsibilities.
-For these contractors it is not a question of if they will be caught, but when.
-That’s why the VDP provides an opportunity to set things right before facing enforcement.
+Technical Safety BC has the technology, methodology, and the expertise to identify contractors who are failing to fulfill their legal responsibilities.
+With the data and resources we have, for these non-compliant contractors it is not a question of if they will be caught, but when.

-This program was constructed to help conscientious contractors make right on these oversights.
-As a result, while the contractor is a participant in the VDP, they will be exempt from enforcement and will be able to review, declare, and make compliant all identified non-compliant work.
+This VDP provides contractors the opportunity to change their behaviour so they do not end up receiving enforcement action.
+As a result, while the contractor is an active participant in the VDP, they will be exempt from enforcement and will be able to review, declare, and make compliant all regulated non-compliant work.

 How do I apply?